Vedeee/RandomMusicSort/README.md

 RMS - a simple program designed to sort your audio files in alphabetical or random order by format you input

 ## Supported formats
-RMS is supports a small number of formats such as MP3, FLAC, OGG, WAV, WV, DSF.
-It is planned to set up support for more popular audio formats in the near future.
+RMS supports a small number of formats such as MP3, FLAC, OGG, WAV, WV, DSF.
+It is planned to add support for more audio formats in the near future.

 | Extension | Support | Discription                                                      |
 | --------- | ------- | ---------------------------------------------------------------- |